-They are experiencing the desire, if not the need, to be able to reflect changes in both external and internal circumstances in rapidly changing market conditions together with the realisation that the current forecasting processes are taking too long.
-This is pointing organisations towards changes in their approach to forecasting but also is leading them to re-examine the tools they are using.
+They are experiencing the desire, if not the need, to be able to reflect changes in both external and internal circumstances in rapidly changing market conditions together with the realization that the current forecasting processes are taking too long.
+This is pointing organizations towards changes in their approach to forecasting but also is leading them to re-examine the tools they are using.

-I frequently discuss with organisations the frequency of their forecasting activities.
+I frequently discuss with organizations the frequency of their forecasting activities.
 Often they are used to producing forecasts for the current year on a quarterly basis.
-They have bought in to the concept of the rolling forecast but suggestions of monthly, or even more frequent, updates seems like a step too far.
+They have bought into the concept of the rolling forecast but suggestions of monthly, or even more frequent, updates seems like a step too far.

 When asked why, if you had won a new customer or suffered a large movement in raw material costs, you would wait three months to reflect this in a forecast, they appreciate the need to be more responsive; but the key to achieving this is the use of the correct tools and the appropriate methodology.

 Before we look at some of the key areas to consider when examining the possible tools for developing rolling forecasts we will consider whether Excel should be included in the list.
 After all, it is the business tool that users will be most familiar with.
 It’s also the tool used by two economists Carmen Reinhart and Ken Rogoff of Harvard when they were developing a paper, published in 2010, justifying austerity in the aftermath of the global recession.
 Unfortunately, they forgot to drag their Excel formula down five more cells and omitted data for five of its 19 countries.
 In many cases, Excel is just too easy to use and isn’t subjected to the rigorous testing which is expected.
 That’s not to say that Excel doesn’t have a role but it needs to be used appropriately.
 We’ll see what I mean by that as we consider the factors that determine what tools are appropriate.